- Scrap paper (suggested types listed below)

 Holding the screen taut, staple it to the frame.

-Cut a few additional pieces of screen larger than the heart cut-out.
+Cut a few additional pieces of screen larger than the frame.
 You'll use these for transferring and drying the paper.

 The four pulp colors have been blended and are ready to use.

 Cover your waterproof surface with several layers of felt, towels, rags, or old sheets.
 These will absorb the water.
 Note that the fabric may get stained from the colored paper.
-Place the mold (the wood frame with screen) on the fabric, and then place the the heart cut-out on top of the screen.
-Apply the pulp to the heart-shaped opening and press firmly.
-The thinner the pulp layer, the thinner the resulting sheet.
+Place the mold (the wood frame with screen) on the fabric.
+Apply the pulp to the screen and press.
+To create an Earth-themed paper, add colors in sections to represent land (green), ocean (blue), and clouds (white).

-Use a sponge to compress the pulp and soak up some of the water.
+Place a piece of screen over the pulp and press firmly with a dry sponge to soak up some of the water.